The Best ADN-to-MSN Programs for 2025

 School NCLEX Pass Rate

-While applicants of ADN-to-MSN bridge programs have already passed the NCLEX, identifying the school’s pass rate still offers insight into its ability to prepare its students, showcasing the program’s strength overall.
+While applicants of ADN-to-MSN bridge programs have already passed the National Council Licensure Examination (NCLEX), the school’s pass rate indicates its ability to prepare students.

 School Graduation Rate